MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 You can include an inline image with any Teams card.
 Supported image formats are .png, .jpg, or .gif formats.
 Keep the dimensions within 1024 x 1024 pixels and file size less than 1 MB.
 Animated .gif images aren't supported.
 For more information, see [types of cards](./cards-reference.md#inline-card-images).

-You can format Adaptive Cards and Office 365 Connector cards with Markdown that include certain supported styles.
+You can format Adaptive Cards and connector cards for Microsoft 365 Groups with Markdown that include certain supported styles.

 ## Format cards with Markdown

 The following card types support Markdown formatting in Teams:

 * Adaptive Cards: Markdown is supported in Adaptive Card `Textblock` field, and `Fact.Title` and `Fact.Value`.
 HTML isn't supported in Adaptive Cards.
-* Office 365 Connector cards: Markdown and limited HTML is supported in Office 365 Connector cards in the text fields.
+* Connector cards for Microsoft 365 Groups: Markdown and limited HTML is supported in connector cards for Microsoft 365 Groups in the text fields.

 You can use newlines for Adaptive Cards using `\r` or `\n` escape sequences for newlines in lists.
 Formatting is different between the desktop and the mobile versions of Teams for Adaptive Cards.
 Card-based mentions are supported in web, desktop, and mobile clients.
 You can use the information masking property to mask specific information, such as password or sensitive information from users within the Adaptive Card `Input.Text` input element.
 You can expand the width of an Adaptive Card using the `width` object.
 You can enable typeahead support within Adaptive Cards and filter the set of input choices as the user types the input.
 You can use the `msteams` property to add the ability to display images in stage view selectively.